STAT545-UBC-hw-2018-19/hw01-divita95/README.md

 |     UBC           |     04/17     |   on-going   | Chemical Engineering    |  -    |  MEng    |
 |    NIT Raipur     |     08/13     |     05/17    | Chemical Engineering    |  4.0  |  BTech   |

-## Technical Projects
-#### 1. Molecular Simulation of a system of argon atoms
-  - Developed a model to predict thermodynamic properties of argon atoms using molecular dynamics simulation and Statistical  Thermodynamics approach.
-  - Took advice from professors and post-doctorates by making good contact, worked individually and produced appreciable results.
-#### 2. Kinetic Analysis of a spark-ignited IC Engine
--	Designed equations to determine the harmful nitrogen oxide concentration.
-- Learned and used MATLAB to model a basic system.

 ## Hobbies and Interests
 - Sports